Storware/vprotect-manual/administration/storage-providers/instances/README.md

 ![](../../../.gitbook/assets/storage-instances-details-bottom-snapshots.jpg)

 This tab shows the storage instance snapshot - the tab is visible only for the ceph and nutanix Storage Provider.
 As you can see in the list above, there is a green dot next to the snapshot.
-This means that this snapshot is created for incremental backup purposes.
+This means that the snapshot is created for incremental backup purposes.
 This is an automatic operation and we only keep the last snapshot.

 ### Mounted Backups